kasper-piskorski/docs/pages/documentation/10-examples/modern.md

 ```

-### Resource Types
+### Resources

-To assign resources to the entities, which you can think of as attributes, we use resource types.
+To assign resources to the entities, which you can think of as attributes, we use resources.
 First, we define what they are (age is a number, programming language is a string that represents the language's name), then we allocate them to the entity in question:

 ```graql
 insert age sub resource datatype long;